marmelab/react-admin/docs/Theming.md

 export default MyLayout;
 ```

+**Tip**: Don't forget to render a `<Notification>` component in your custom layout, otherwise the undoable updates will never be sent to the server.
+That's because part of the "undo" logic of react-admin lies in the `<Notification>` component.

 ## Customizing the AppBar Content

 By default, the react-admin `<AppBar>` component displays the page title.
 You can override this default by passing children to `<AppBar>` - they will replace the default title.
 And if you still want to include the page title, make sure you include an element with id `react-admin-title` in the top bar (this uses [React Portals](https://reactjs.org/docs/portals.html)).